Law of Moses: Moses and authorship of the Law

-According to the Hebrew Bible, Moses was the leader of early Israel out of Egypt; and traditionally the first five books of the Hebrew Bible are attributed to him, though most modern scholars believe there were multiple authors.
-The law attributed to Moses, specifically the laws set out in the books of Leviticus and Deuteronomy, as a consequence came to be considered supreme over all other sources of authority (any king and/or his officials), and the Levites were the guardians and interpreters of the law.
+According to the Hebrew Bible, Moses led the early Israelites out of slavery in Egypt, and thereafter God established the Mosaic covenant with the Israelites and their descendants.
+Based on historical records and archaeological evidence, most scholars agree the Biblical account (which was written centuries later than its narrative setting) has some historical basis, although there is little of historical fact in it.
+Traditionally the first five books of the Hebrew Bible are attributed to Moses, though most modern scholars believe there were multiple authors.
+The law attributed to Moses, specifically the laws set out in the books of Leviticus and Deuteronomy came to be considered supreme over all other sources of authority (any king and/or his officials), and the Levites became the guardians and interpreters of the law.